About

 free - ages 10-19

-Before you register, we recommend that you reserve your lodging either at the venue location—Red Top Mountain State Park (Campsites 71-78 are recommended)—or a nearby campsite or hotel.
+Before you register, we recommend that you reserve your lodging either at the venue location—Red Top Mountain State Park—or at a nearby campground or hotel.

 Activities & Map